 3.1 Length-weight Relationship of P. barbarus

-During the study, captured P. barbarus included 180 fish consisting of 104 males and 76 females.
+A total of 180 fish species of P. barbarus were recovered consisting of 104 males and 76 females.
 The fish total length size of males P. barbarus ranged from 2.5-14.
 70cm and females ranged from 6.50-14.20cm.
 The fish total weight size of males of P. barbarus ranged from 2.
 50-25.30g and females ranged from 2.10-23.60g (Table 1).
 The monthly size distribution of P. barbarus is shown in (Fig.2).
 The difference in the morphometrical parameters of the captured fish is natural and could be linked to period of sampling and other factors (Akpan, 2013).

 Fig. 2: Monthly size distribution of P. barbarus in the study area

-Table I: Fish total length, fish weight and length - weight relationship parameter of P. barbarus in Iko Estuary
+Table I: length - weight relationship parameter of P. barbarus in Iko Estuary